Manipal-Hackathon/TeamID-TeamName/README.md

 Make sure you have completed all of the following actions :

-- [ X] You have provided the team details correctly.
+-  You have provided the team details correctly.
-- [ X] You have followed the format.
+-  You have followed the format.
-- [ X] You have uploaded your ppt.
+-  You have uploaded your ppt.
-- [X ] You have provided the workingyoutube link.
+-  You have provided the workingyoutube link.